ggventurini/pyautodiff/README.md

 ## Quickstart

 ### Decorators
 AutoDiff decorators are the simplest way to leverage the library and will be the primary interface for most users.
-The `@function` and `@gradient` decorators allow Theano to be leveraged invisibly; the `@theanify` decorator runs code through Theano but does not compile and execute it.
+The `@function` and `@gradient` decorators allow Theano to be leveraged invisibly; the `@symbolic` decorator runs code through Theano but does not compile and execute it.
+The latter functionality can also be accessed via the `@theanify` alias.

 ```python
 from autodiff import function, gradient